-Due to higher bandwidth(1200 MHz – 5.925–7.125 GHz), 6GHz band is one of the popular band for licensed and unlicensed spectrum utilization.
-6GHz band is perfect fit for high data rate and low latency applications like autonomous driving and on-demand multimedia streaming applications.
-Wi-Fi6 has designed to handle high data rate up to GHz per second speeds, it is achieved by use of 6GHz spectrum (earlier generations used 2.4 and 5GHz).
+Due to higher bandwidth(1200 MHz – 5.925–7.125 GHz), the 6GHz band is one of the popular bands for licensed and unlicensed spectrum utilization.
+6GHz band is a perfect fit for high data rate and low latency applications like autonomous driving and on-demand multimedia streaming applications.
+Wi-Fi6 has been designed to handle high data rates up to GHz per second speeds; it is achieved by the use of 6GHz spectrum (earlier generations used 2.4 and 5GHz).

-Since there are some existing users of the 6GHz band, Wi-Fi6 system could interfere with existing spectrum users.
-Some of the early adopters of 6GHz spectrum are fixed satellite internet providers and private cable operators.
+Since some existing users of the 6GHz band exist, the Wi-Fi6 system could interfere with existing spectrum users.
+Some of the early adopters of the 6GHz spectrum are fixed satellite internet providers and private cable operators.

-Although FCC has given permission for the usage of unlicensed Wi-Fi operation at 6GHz band, there are some strict guidelines for spectrum utilization.
-According to FFCs power classification, there are two type of access points (APs) such as low power APs for indoor Wi-Fi usage and standard power APs for outdoor Wi-Fi transmission.
+Although FCC has permitted the usage of unlicensed Wi-Fi operation at the 6GHz band, there are some strict guidelines for spectrum utilization.
+According to FFCs power classification, there are two types of access points (APs): low-power APs for indoor Wi-Fi usage and standard-power APs for outdoor Wi-Fi transmission.

-Low power indoor access points does not cause interference due to lower power levels.
-The signals will not penetrate through walls or concreate blocks thus harmless for co-existence.
-Standard power outdoor access points could contribute potential interference to existing services at 6GHz band.
-To solve this issue, a simple yet effective frequency coordination is used for co-existence in the wireless ecosystem.
+Low-power indoor access points do not cause interference due to lower power levels.
+The signals will not penetrate through walls or concrete blocks, thus harmless for co-existence.
+Standard power outdoor access points could contribute potential interference to existing services at the 6GHz band.
+To solve this issue, simple yet effective frequency coordination is used for co-existence in the wireless ecosystem.

 What is Automated Frequency Coordination?

-In standard power access point AP scenarios, AFC is an effective way to avoid interference with already occupied users 6GHz band.
+In standard power access point AP scenarios, AFC is an effective way to avoid interference with already occupied users of the 6GHz band.

 4K QAM schemes

-Wi-Fi 7 supports 4K QAM modulation schemes which increases data rate for users close to the access points and allocates capacity efficiently for other users/devices.
+Wi-Fi 7 supports 4K QAM modulation schemes which increase data rate for users close to the access points and allocates capacity efficiently for other users/devices.

 Features of Wi-Fi 7